Okinawa Churaumi Aquarium 沖縄美ら海水族館

 There are 26,000 living creatures at the aquarium and 740 different species

 When you arrive at the entrance to the Okinawa Churaumi Aquarium, a massive sculpture of the world's biggest fish is there to greet you.
 Take a selfie with the beast before continuing to the main exhibits.

 As you enter the aquarium, you will discover a pool where you can touch living starfish with your hands and a tank containing a breathtaking display of living coral, the first large-scale exhibit of this type in the world.

 One of the most popular exhibits is the main tank.
 Known as the Kuroshio Sea, the tank is so large that it provides a home for the whale shark, which can measure up to 12 meters in length.
 The tank also accommodates manta rays and many species of rare fish.

-A considerable volume of water is needed to fill this tank - 7,500 cubic tons of it.
-The acrylic glass wall which separates the tank from spectators is 60 cm thick.
+A considerable volume of water is needed to fill this tank, about 7,500 cubic tons of it.
+The acrylic glass wall which separates the tank from spectators is 60 centimeters thick.

 You might think that the mighty whale shark would make short work of the tiny sea creatures around it, but despite its size, it is a peaceful creature that lives on plankton and fish eggs.
 Be sure you don't miss the shark feeding displays which are held twice a day at the Kuroshio Sea tank.

 Manta rays are notoriously difficult to keep, and they had never been known to breed in captivity until 2007 when one of the rays at the aquarium gave birth.
 Since then, there have been three more newborn manta rays at Churaumi Aquarium.